What does Website Accessibility mean?

 How can we help?

-We reached out to delegates from our training course in January 2021, to get some feedback from them and to hear how the course has helped them to amend their websites and ensure it is accessible for as many people as possible.
+We recently reached out to delegates from our previous training courses, to get some feedback from them and hear how the course has helped them to amend their websites and ensure it is accessible for as many people as possible.
 Here is what they had to say:

 Practical, detailed and engaging training by professionals with a reassuring depth of knowledge and expertise in their field.